bayyangjie/Flu-Vaccination-Analysis/README.md

 # SQL
 The SQL techniques employed in this analysis are JOINs, CTEs and Subqueries.

-The query below creates the CTE table 'active_patients' which only pulls patient IDs that satisfy conditions that are stated in the WHERE clause.
-In this case, the conditions are to only retrieve patients who are still alive, visited the hospital between the start of 2020 and end of 2022 and are 6 months or older.
+The query belows employs both the use of a CTE table 'active_patients' and subquery.
+It returns patients who are alive and aged 6 months or older.
 ```
 with active_patients as
 (